Grantlw100/Java-Notes-HCC-02498/notes.md

 - alternatively the `==` operator ***CAN*** be used to compare strings but ***it is not recommended*** as it compares the memory location of the strings rather than the values of the strings.

+### Scanner Class
+The `Scanner` class in Java is used to get user input.
+It is a part of the `java.util` package.
+The `Scanner` class provides methods for reading different types of data from the console, such as strings, integers, and doubles.

+Creating an Enumerator field for a console application in Java